 Isolate if you are sick

 - New Loss of Taste or Smell

-If you are experiencing one or more of the above symptoms, stay home, consult your medical provider, and get tested for COVID-19.
+If you are experiencing one or more of the above symptoms, stay home, consult your medical provider, and follow their recommendations for testing.

 Low Risk Symptoms

 - Congestion or runny nose

 - Nausea or vomiting (2x in 24 hours)